When it comes to making a successful podcast, we have many questions:

 To be successful: be sure you are passionate about the topic you choose for podcasting.
 Usually, people are more willing and interested to listen to people who truly love the topic about which they are talking.

-The workshop, mindset, and work effort that is required for success – stuff you need to do in order to have a successful show.
+The workshop, mindset, and work effort that is required for success – stuff you need to do in order to have a successful podcast.

 1. Create an amazing concept